Nuclear cluster structure effect in $^{16}$O+$^{16}$O collisions at the top RHIC energy: Results and discussions

-Transverse momentum-dependent anisotropic flow, $v_{n}(p_{\rm T})$, has been a popular tool in ultra-relativistic nuclear collisions.
-By measuring $v_{n}(p_{\rm T})$ of charged and identified particles, one can extract unique information on the initial state geometry and fluctuations, the transport coefficients, the equation of state, and the hadronization mechanism of the QGP.
-Considering its sensitivity to the initial geometry, it is an ideal probe of nuclear structure in $\rm O+O$ collisions.
-Figures~\ref{fig:v2pt} (a)-(c) show the $p_{\rm T}$ dependence of $v_{2}$ for (a) $0-10\%$, (b) $10-20\%$, and (c) $20-40\%$ centrality bins in $\rm O+O$ collisions at 200 GeV from the AMPT-SM model, respectively.
-The calculations from the W-S, tetrahedron, square, and $ab~initio$ configurations, together with the comparisons to the STAR measurements~\cite{Huang:2023viw}, are presented.
-We can see that $v_{2}(p_{\rm T})$ calculations first increase and then decrease with $p_{\rm T}$ for all the three centrality bins for all configurations of the AMPT-SM model.
-Our AMPT-SM calculations can describe STAR measurements for $p_{\rm T}$ below 1 GeV/c but underestimate the experimental data for $p_{\rm T} > 1$ GeV/c.
-We also observe the apparent difference among the AMPT-SM results from the different configurations of nuclear structure in $0-10\%$ central collisions.
+Measurements of $v_{n}(p_{\rm T})$ for charged and identified particles offer a window into the initial geometry and its fluctuations in the QGP.
+Although the integrated $v_{n}$ is sensitive to the overall anisotropy and nuclear structure, the $p_{\rm T}$-dependent $v_{n}(p_{\rm T})$ captures finer details of the initial-state spatial configurations.
+Figures~\ref{fig:v2pt} (a)-(c) show the $p_{\rm T}$ dependence of $v_{2}\{2\}$ for (a) 0-10\%, (b) 10-20\%, and (c) 20-40\% centrality bins, respectively, in O+O collisions at 200 GeV from the AMPT-SM model.
+The calculations from four configurations, together with the comparisons to the STAR measurements~\cite{Huang:2023viw}, are presented.
+We can see that $v_{2}(p_{\rm T})$ calculations first increase and then decrease with $p_{\rm T}$ for all three centrality bins and for all configurations of the AMPT-SM model.
+The calculations can describe STAR measurements for $p_{\rm T}<0.6$ GeV/$c$ but underestimate the $v_{2}(p_{\rm T})$ measurements for $p_{\rm T} > 1$ GeV/$c$.
+We also observe clear differences among configurations in 0-10\% central collisions.
 The square configuration shows the largest $v_{2}(p_{\rm T})$, whereas the W-S configuration shows the smallest $v_{2}(p_{\rm T})$.
-This can be understood because the square configuration results in a maximum of $\varepsilon_{2}$ in the transverse plane while the W-S configuration results in a minimum of $\varepsilon_{2}$ in the central collisions, as shown in Fig.~\ref{fig:en} (a).
+This can be understood because the square configuration results in a maximum of $\varepsilon_{2}$ in the central collision, while the W-S configuration results in a minimum of $\varepsilon_{2}$, as shown in Fig.~\ref{fig:en} (a).